Dr Stephen Muench

 Overall Goal

 One of the major challenges for structural biology is not just to resolve the structure of large protein complexes, but crucially also to appreciate the dynamics and conformational variability of such systems.
 These challenges are best met through a combination of techniques such as X-ray crystallography and Electron Microscopy (EM), in particular time-resolved applications.
-My research involves the combination of these techniques in order to understand the structure/function relationship of a number of medically important targets, with a particular interest in membrane proteins and use this information to underpin the design of small molecule inhibitors.
+My research involves the development of new approaches to sample preparation and time-resolved cryoEM studies along with better ways to stabilise membrane proteins to allow us to better understand the structure/function relationship of a number of medically important targets.

 Structure Based Drug Design